RenatoDourad0/Project_ToDo_List_Trybe/README.md

 ### The project

+Create a todo list web page with the specifications below:

-Users should be able to:
+Users should be able to
 - Add new items to the list;
 - Select an item;
 - Mark an item as done;